zortax/zgui/docs/guide/styling.md

 out-of-reach row says what an application should write instead.

 A property counts as implemented only when setting it on a fixture visibly changes the fragment tree or the answer hit testing gives.
-A declaration with no such observable consequence fails the build.
+If the deterministic harness cannot observe the consequence, the property must be listed with a reason.
+An unlisted declaration with no observable consequence fails the build.

 If something does not work, that file is the first place to look; it will either say what to write instead or it is a bug.